sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 ## <a name="retries"></a>  Reducing failures by configuring retry policy

-The S3A client can ba configured to rety those operations which are considered retriable.
-That can be because they are idempotent, or because there failure happened before the request was processed by S3.
+The S3A client can ba configured to retry those operations which are considered retryable.
+That can be because they are idempotent, or because the failure happened before the request was processed by S3.

 The number of retries and interval between each retry can be configured: